Tom Brady’s 700th TD pass lifts Bucs over Bills 33-27 in OT

 TAMPA, Fla.
+(AP)A change of uniforms hasn’t affected Tom Brady’s mastery of the Buffalo Bills.

-(AP) — Tom Brady became the NFL’s all-time completions leader and threw his 700th touchdown pass for the winning score as the defending Super Bowl champion Tampa Bay Buccaneers got a 33-27 overtime victory over the Buffalo Bills on Sunday.
+The 44-year-old quarterback beat his former AFC East rivals for the 10th straight time Sunday, becoming the NFL’s all-time completions leader and throwing his 700th touchdown pass for the winning score in Tampa Bay’s 33-27 overtime victory.
+The Buccaneers are on the brink of their first division title in 14 years.

-Brady threw for 363 yards and two touchdowns, and scored on a quarterback sneak set up by the 7,143rd completion of an unmatched 22-year career that includes seven Super Bowl titles.
+In his first game against the Bills since moving to Tampa Bay in 2020, Brady threw for 363 yards and two touchdowns with no interceptions.
+He also scored on a quarterback sneak set up by the 7,143rd completion of an unmatched 22-year career that includes seven Super Bowl titles.

+”It was pretty cool.
+I’d rather it not come down to that, but in the end they all count the same,” Brady said. ”We’ve got to learn from it and move on.
+Next week we’re playing for a division championship and that’s pretty exciting.”

-Despite blowing a 21-point halftime lead, the Bucs (10-3) won their fourth straight game and moved closer to clinching Tampa Bay’s first NFC South title since 2007.
+Despite blowing a 21-point halftime lead, the reigning Super Bowl champs won their fourth straight game to retain a four-game lead over New Orleans and Atlanta in the NFC South, which Tampa Bay hasn’t won since 2007.

+”We did a three-and-out in overtime, and when you give No. 12 on the other side that opportunity, you know, he has a chance to win the game at any time,” Bills center Mitch Morse said.

+”It’s heartbreaking,” Buffalo running back Devin Singletary added. ”It’s the only way I can put it.”.

 Josh Allen shrugged off a slow start to throw for 308 yards and two touchdowns for Buffalo.
 He also rushed for 109 yards and a TD, becoming the fourth player in league history to throw for over 300 yards and also rush for 100-plus in the same game.